Paris Court of Appel - SAS MAISONS DU MONDE France v/ SA LEROY MERLIN, SAS BENOIT LE TAPIS BROSSE & SAS ALSAPAN

 LEROY MERLIN was represented by Arnaud CASALONGA, Attorney at Law.

-Considering that a doormat and a range of industrial style furniture commercialized by LEROY MERLIN and BENOIT LE TAPIS BROSSE reproduced the combination of the distinctive elements of its "Atelier" doormat model and its "Docks" range of furniture, MAISONS DU MONDE sued SA LEROY MERLIN, SAS BENOIT LE TAPIS BROSSE & SAS ALSAPAN before the Paris Commercial Court on the ground of unfair competition and parasitism.
+Considering that a doormat and a collection of industrial style furniture commercialized by LEROY MERLIN and BENOIT LE TAPIS BROSSE reproduced the combination of the distinctive elements of its "Atelier" doormat model and its "Docks" range of furniture, SAS MAISONS DU MONDE sued SA LEROY MERLIN, SAS BENOIT LE TAPIS BROSSE & SAS ALSAPAN before the Paris Commercial Court on the grounds of unfair competition and parasitism.

 By a judgment rendered on April 8, 2019, the Paris Commercial Court ruled against LEROY MERLIN and BENOIT LE TAPIS BROSSE on the basis of unfair competition for the doormat model but dismissed MAISONS DU MONDE’s claims relating to the industrial furniture.

-In its decision of June 15, 2021, the Court of Appeal of Paris rejected all the claims of MAISONS DU MONDE on both unfair competition and parasitism.
+In its decision of June 15, 2021, the Court of Appeal of Paris rejected all of MAISONS DU MONDE’s claims both based upon both unfair competition and parasitism.

-MAISONS DU MONDE argued that there was a likelihood of confusion between its doormat and furniture and those commercialized by LEROY MERLIN.
+MAISONS DU MONDE argued that there was a likelihood of confusion between its doormat and furniture and those marketed by LEROY MERLIN.

-Such likelihood of confusion is even less proven since MAISONS DU MONDE commercialized its doormat from 2011 to the end of 2012, whereas the disputed doormat was offered for sale in March 2016, i.e. more than three years later.
-As a result, the consumer could not remember the MAISONS DU MONDE doormat, thus excluding any likelihood of confusion or any association between the companies in question.
+Such likelihood of confusion is even less proven since MAISONS DU MONDE marketed its its doormat from 2011 to the end of 2012, whereas the disputed doormat was offered for sale in March 2016—more than three years later.
+As a result, the consumer would not be able to remember the MAISONS DU MONDE doormat, thus excluding any likelihood of confusion or any association between the companies in question.